 WHO CAN TRY WRECK DIVING?

 Depending on the location, divers will not need any special certifications to participate in wreck diving and there are wrecks suitable for open water divers.
-Dive training agencies, such as PADI, offer courses for divers who want to become a wreck diver and gain skills and experience to explore a wider range of wrecks.
+Dive training agencies offer courses for divers who want to become a wreck diver and gain skills and experience to explore a wider range of wrecks.

 WHAT WRECK DIVING GEAR DO DIVERS NEED?